Mamoon018/https---github.com-Mamoon018-Practice/README.md

 Contains the core method initiate_data_ingestion() for data loading and saving.

 # Method: initiate_data_ingestion()

 Input: Reads raw data from Notebook/Data/train_FD001.txt and Notebook/Data/test_FD001.txt using pandas, assuming whitespace-delimited text files without headers.

-Process:
-Creates the artifacts directory if it doesn’t exist.
+Process:Creates the artifacts directory if it doesn’t exist.
 Saves the train and test datasets as CSV files with headers in the specified paths.

 Output: Returns the file paths of the saved train and test CSV files.

 Notes: The code assumes pre-split train and test datasets, so no additional train-test splitting is performed (commented-out section).